 Bonnie and I are huge fans of the National Park Service.
-We have visited 130 units out of the 413 (and growing) units in the U.S. and its territories.
-In our visits, we have seen some of the big names in the Park Service (Yellowstone, Acadia, Denali and Everglades), but the lesser known units that have truly blown our minds.
+We have visited more than 200 units out of the 419 (and growing) units in the U.S. and its territories.
+In our visits, we have seen some of the big names in the Park Service (Yellowstone, Acadia, Denali

-Perhaps it is because we had low expectations, but the smaller, lesser known parks made for some of the most profound moments in our travels.
+Perhaps it is because we have lower expectations, but the smaller, lesser-known parks often make for some of the most profound moments in our travels.
 Here is a list of five NPS sites that are worth your time and effort to visit.

 Weir Farm National Historic Site

-While not terribly far from New York City and not that far off the Interstate, Weir Farm is a haven nestled in suburban Connecticut.
+While not terribly far from New York City and not that far off the Interstate, Weir Farm NHS is still a haven nestled in suburban Connecticut.

 Weir Farm was the home of Julian Alden Weir, one of the foremost painters of the American Impressionist movement.
 Originally purchased as a retreat, he soon moved there and created a studio there, painting many of his finest works at the farm.